 5.1.3 The RPSTA must hold an Annual General Meeting, hereafter known as the (AGM).

 5.1.3.1 The AGM will be held prior to the end of the school year.
+Not withstanding, the Executive Council may, in exigent circumstances , delay, postpone or re-schedule the AGM to a date, place and time to be determined.

 5.1.3.2 The AGM shall be open to all members of the Association RPSTA.
 Notice of the AGM shall be provided to all RPSTA members at least one month prior to the meeting.